ChrisEYin/astro/data/blog/bring-the-cupcakes.md

 A friend recently gave me some advice he had gotten from a famous VC.
 This investor was very successful with a knack for not only spotting but more importantly getting into really hot companies.
 When my friend asked him how, he said the key was something he called "bringing the cupcakes".

 The idea is really quite simple.
 It's just about giving good gifts.
-In a world where there are lots of dollars competing for a small pool of exceptional companies, personal touches make all the difference.
-It's so simple that it seems trite.
+In a world where there are lots of dollars competing for a small pool of exceptional companies, personal touches mean everything.
+It almost seems trite.
 Find out what people like and gift it to them.
+And what I love about the phrase is that something as simple as bringing cupcakes can make all the difference.

 This really reminded me of a passage from [Michael Ovitz](https://en.wikipedia.org/wiki/Michael_Ovitz)'s excellent book [Who Is Michael Ovitz?](https://www.amazon.com/Who-Michael-Ovitz/dp/1591845548):